Left Chevron

 Top 10 Lists

-With so many different medication names, it's possible for a mix-up to occur between two different drugs.
-This can occur because many medications share very similar letters.
-When spoken or written, these names can sound or look very similar.
-We call these medications, sound-alike or look-alike medications.
+With so many different names for medicines, it is possible for a mix-up to occur.
+This can happen because many drug names share similar letters.
+When spoken or written, these names can sound and/or look very similar to one another.
+We refer to these drugs as sound-alike and/or look-alike medicines.

-Here is the top ten ways you can prevent getting the wrong drug because of a look-alike or sound-alike error:
+Here are the top ten ways you can prevent getting the wrong medicine because of a look-alike or sound-alike error:

-1. Get your doctor to put the reason for the medication on the prescription itself.
-A pharmacist is less likely to misinterpret the medicine name when he/she knows why the medicine is being prescribed.
-Make sure the pharmacist knows the reason you are taking a medicine.
+2. Ask your doctor to put the reason you need to take the medicine on the prescription itself.
+A pharmacist is less likely to misinterpret the medicine name when they know why the medicine is being prescribed.
+If it is not listed on the prescription, make sure the pharmacist knows the reason you are taking a medicine.

-2. If your prescription is being sent electronically, ask for a hard copy to take to the pharmacy.
-When you pick up your prescription, compare the original prescription with the medicine you have been given.
+3. Ask for a copy of the prescription.
+If your prescription is sent electronically to the pharmacy, ask your doctor for a printed copy to take to the pharmacy.
+When you pick up your prescription, compare the printed copy of the prescription with the medicine the pharmacist gave you.

-5. Read the drug information leaflet that comes with your medicine since this may raise important questions you might have.
+6. Read the drug information leaflet that comes with the medicine.
+This may raise important questions you may have about the medicine.

 9. When possible, use only one pharmacy.
 Make sure the pharmacy has a list of all the medicines you are taking.
 If you must use another pharmacy, make sure that pharmacy also has an updated list of the medicines you are taking so they can check for drug interactions.
-Make sure the pharmacist also knows about any herbal medications, nutritionals or OTC drugs you take.
+Make sure the pharmacist also knows about any herbal, supplements, or over-the-counter (OTC) medicines you take.

 More Top 10 Tips